Ambita/samhandling_megler_boligbyggelag_docs/README.md

 }
 ```

-There are two new fields in this message:
+New fields:

 * datoEndret - true if date was changed, false if not
 * avvisningsarsak - optional text field to explain the reason for not changing the transfer date

 ## 5. Change of buyers / Endring kjøpere

-This product is in development
+This product is in development - more info and examples coming soon!

+### 5.1.0 Change of buyers, received (Endring kjøpere mottatt)

+New fields:

+* ordreMottatt - the date the order is received
+* styregodkjenningPakrevd - true if board approval is required
+* styregodkjenning - (board approval)

+### 5.2.0 Change of buyers, complete (Endring kjøpere fullført)

+New fields:

+* ordreMottatt - the date the order is received
+* styregodkjenningPakrevd - true if board approval is required
+* styregodkjenning - (board approval)

 ## 6. Final letter / Sluttbrev

-When the ownership transfer process is complete the broken can send a message to the accountant to inform about this.
+When the ownership transfer process is complete the broker can send a message to the accountant to inform about this.
 The accountant can then accept the change.

 ### 6.1.0 Final letter request (Sluttbrev)